 One of our clients keeps a memorabilia file on all her friends and family and drops each year’s Christmas cards received into their files.
 This is a wonderful and organized system, but it does take up a LOT of space and is ever-expanding.

-For those cards you are not keeping (and without a personal message), you may decide to donate the cards to a school, church, or organization for craft projects.
+For those cards you are not keeping (and without a personal message), you may decide to donate the cards to a school, church, or organization for craft projects like I mentioned above.

 - Use a hole punch and a binder ring to create a Christmas photo card collection by person, family, or year.
 Put these out for guests to enjoy over the holidays while visiting your home